cbstodd/colinstodd-com-jekyll/_posts/code/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

 ### First:
 You'll want to note if you have your font smoothing enabled or disabled in your `Settings` > `General` tab as seen in the image.
 This also plays a role...
-I'm leaving mine on, but I've seen others that had to turn theirs off.
+I turned mine off.

 <div class="row">
   <div class="8u$">